aman-arya/PCE-Forecasting/README.md

-# US Personal Consumption Expenditures – Forecasting Comparison (Assignment Part 2)
+# US Personal Consumption Expenditures – Forecasting Comparison

 Welcome!
 This repository documents the workflow and code for **Part 2** of the assignment, where we evaluate and compare three forecasting approaches on the **seasonally-adjusted US Personal Consumption Expenditures (PCE)** time series.